Stereolab: 1993–2001: Sign to Elektra

-Stereolab introduced easy-listening elements into their sound with the EP Space Age Bachelor Pad Music, released in March 1993.
-The work raised the band's profile and landed them a major-label American record deal with Elektra Records.
-Their first album under Elektra, Transient Random-Noise Bursts with Announcements (August 1993), was an underground success in both the US and the UK.
+Stereolab introduced easy listening elements into their sound with the EP Space Age Bachelor Pad Music, released in March 1993.
+The work raised the band's profile and landed them an American record deal with Elektra Records.
+Their first album under Elektra, Transient Random-Noise Bursts with Announcements, was an underground success in both the US and the UK after its release in August of 1993.
 Mark Jenkins commented in The Washington Post that with the album, Stereolab "continues the glorious drones of [their] indie work, giving celestial sweep to [their] garage-rock organ pumping and rhythm-guitar strumming".
-In the UK, the album was released on Duophonic Ultra High Frequency Disks, which is responsible for domestic releases of Stereolab's major albums.
+In the UK, the album was released on Duophonic.